-Omega 3 is a group of fatty acids that are essential for body functions and in an ample level, provide great health benefits.
-Omega 3 fats are absorbed through the consumption of food.
-These are mostly found in fish, seeds, oils and some nuts.
-A person without access to these foods can choose to take with Omega 3 supplements.
+Omega-3 is a group of fatty acids that are essential for body functions.
+If you get enough of them, they can provide great health benefits.
+You can absorb omega-3 fats by consuming food.
+You can mostly find them in fish, seeds, oils and some nuts.
+A person who avoids these foods can choose to take omega-3 supplements instead.

 ALA (Alpha-linolenic acid)

-The body uses this type of Omega 3 for energy and is the most common Omega 3 acid found in the body.
-This is mostly found in plant-based foods.
+The body uses this type of omega-3 for energy.
+It is the most common omega-3 acid within the body.
+ALA is mostly in plant-based foods.

 DHA (Docosahexaenoic acid)

-This type of Omega 3 plays a key role in the maintenance of body systems such as the brain and the liver.
-As this is most commonly found in animal products, a person with a low consumption of animal products or a person with a vegan diet may often look to supplement this in order to get enough of this fatty acid.
+This type of omega-3 plays a key role in the maintenance of body systems, such as the brain and the liver.
+As this is most commonly found in animal products, someone who doesn’t eat a lot of animal products or is on a vegan diet may often look to supplement DHA in order to get enough of this fatty acid.

 EPA (Eicosapentaenoic acid)

-This is largely found in animal products; it helps prevent heart disease and helps to reduce inflammation.
-It can also be given as a prescription by doctors for patients due to its positive effects on mental health as it can help prevent depression and aid in day to day brain function
+Perhaps the most important acid, EPA can largely be found in animal products.
+It helps prevent heart disease and helps to reduce inflammation.
+It can also be prescribed by doctors for patients due to its positive effects on mental health.
+EPA can help prevent depression and aid in day to day brain function.

-Cognitive function and sleep – Ample levels of Omega 3 in the diet assist greatly with brain function and health when consumed on a daily basis.
-Helping the brain to rest and achieve greater levels of sleep and deeper sleep.
-It will also help boost a person’s memory when consumed on a regular basis.
+Ample levels of omega-3 in the diet assist greatly with brain function and health when consumed on a daily basis.
+They can help the brain to rest and achieve greater levels of sleep, as well as deeper sleep.
+Omega-3 will also help boost a person’s memory when consumed regularly.

-Lower blood pressure – A person with increased levels of Omega 3 in their diet will have lower blood pressure.
-By reducing the strain on cells walls the circulatory system does not have to work as hard reducing a person’s blood pressure
+A person with increased levels of omega-3 in their diet will have lower blood pressure.
+By reducing the strain on cells walls the circulatory system does not have to work as hard reducing a person’s blood pressure.

-Skin health – Sufficient levels of Omega 3 in the body greatly aids in protection against the sun if overexposed for long periods of time.
-A person with a skin disorder may also look to supplement to increase Omega 3 levels or be prescribed this due to its effect on fighting conditions such as eczema and dermatitis.
+Sufficient levels of omega-3 in the body greatly aids in protection against the sun if overexposed for long periods of time.
+A person with a skin disorder may also look to supplement to increase omega-3 levels.
+They may even be prescribed this due to its effect on fighting conditions such as eczema and dermatitis.

-Hair health – Omega 3 helps increase hair growth.
+Omega-3 helps increase hair growth.
 It helps against dry and flaky scalps and prevents against inflammation which is attributed to hair loss.
-Studies have also been carried out to support the belief that a person with high Omega 3 levels can also begin to reverse hair loss if that person is suffering from baldness.
+Studies have also been carried out to support the belief that a person with high omega-3 levels can also begin to reverse hair loss if that person is suffering from baldness.